trunghng/trunghng.github.io/content/posts/machine-learning/pgm-inference.md

 	</li>
 </ul>

-**Remark**: The algorithm can applied both to inference in Bayesian networks and Markov networks.
+**Remark**: The algorithm can applied both to inference in Bayesian and Markov networks.
 Specifically,
 <ul id='number-list'>
 	<li>
 		For a Bayesian network $\mathcal{B}$ such that $\Phi$ are the CPDs in $\mathcal{B}$, reduced with some evidence $\mathbf{e}$, then we have